bbmokhtari/django-translations/docs/reference/querysets.rst

       :return: The chained queryset.
       :rtype: TranslatableQuerySet

-      To get a chained queryset:
+      To get a chained queryset of the queryset:

       .. testsetup:: _chain